apache/flink/docs/apis/streaming_guide.md

 ### Grouped operators

 Some transformations require that the elements of a `DataStream` are grouped on some key.
 The user can create a `GroupedDataStream` by calling the `groupBy(key)` method of a non-grouped `DataStream`.
-Keys can be of three types: fields positions (applicable for tuple/array types), field expressions (applicable for pojo types), KeySelector instances.
+Keys can be of three types: field positions (applicable for tuple/array types), field expressions (applicable for pojo types), KeySelector instances.

 Aggregation or reduce operators called on `GroupedDataStream`s produce elements on a per group basis.

 ### Aggregations

-The Flink Streaming API supports different types of pre-defined aggregations `DataStreams`.
-The common property of these operators, just like reduce on streams, they produce the stream of intermediate aggregate values.
+The Flink Streaming API supports different types of pre-defined aggregations of `DataStreams`.
+A common property of these operators, is that they produce the stream of intermediate aggregate values (just like reduce on streams).

 Types of aggregations: `sum(field)`, `min(field)`, `max(field)`, `minBy(field, first)`, `maxBy(field, first)`.

 With `sum`, `min`, and `max` for every incoming tuple the selected field is replaced with the current aggregated value.
 Fields can be selected using either field positions or field expressions (similarly to grouping).

 With `minBy` and `maxBy` the output of the operator is the element with the current minimal or maximal value at the given field.
 If more components share the minimum or maximum value, the user can decide if the operator should return the first or last element.
 This can be set by the `first` boolean parameter.

-There is also an option to apply user defined aggregations with the usage of the `aggregate(…)` function of the data stream.

 ### Window operators